Higher Complex Structures and Flat Connections: Reality constraint and Toda systems

-\begin{lemma} There is a unitary gauge such that $\Phi_1$ becomes lower triangular with entries of coordinates $(i+1,i)$ given by positive real numbers of the form $e^{\varphi_i}$ for all $i=1,...,n-1$. \end{lemma} \begin{proof} The gauge acts by conjugation on $\Phi_1(z)$.
-Since $\Phi_1(z)$ is nilpotent, for every $z\in \S$, there is an invertible matrix $G(z)\in \GL_n(\C)$ such that $G\Phi_1G^{-1}$ is strictly lower triangular.
+\begin{lemma} There is a unitary gauge transformation such that $\Phi_1$ becomes lower triangular with entries of coordinates $(i+1,i)$ given by positive real functions of the form $e^{\varphi_i}$ for all $i=1,...,n-1$. \end{lemma} \begin{proof} It is sufficient to prove the lemma at a point $z\in S$.
+Since gauge transformations act by conjugation on $\Phi_1(z)$, which is nilpotent, there is an invertible matrix $G(z)\in \GL_n(\C)$ such that $G\Phi_1G^{-1}$ is strictly lower triangular.
 Since $\Phi(z)$ varies smoothly with $z$, so does $G(z)$.
-We omit the dependence in $z$ in the sequel of the proof.
+We omit the dependence in $z$ in the rest of the proof.

 We decompose $G$ as $G=TU$ where $T$ is lower triangular (not strict) and $U$ is unitary (Gram-Schmidt).
 Then the matrix $U\Phi_1U^{-1} = T^{-1}(G\Phi_1G^{-1})T$ is already lower triangular.
 So we have conjugated $\Phi_1$ to a lower triangular matrix via a unitary gauge.